 - External communication The BSNS will not report a positive case to the public at large or public health entities.
 The physician of the employee who tests positive will report the case to the DOH. - Internal communication The BSNS will manage internal communications carefully, as necessary to comply with HIPAA and confidentiality requirements.
-The President & CEO will send a general memo with approved language to internal stakeholders.
-The President & CEO will send an additional memo to communicate to those colleagues who were known to be in close proximity to the diagnosed employee.
+The President & CEO or designated Leadership Team member will send a general memo with approved language to internal stakeholders.
+The President & CEO or designated Leadership Team member will send an additional memo to communicate to those colleagues who were known to be in close proximity to the diagnosed employee.
 BSNS communications will not give any information that would identify the infected employee, either verbally or in writing.